The Early Signs of Cataract: When to Consult an Expert

 How Cataracts Are Treated

-The good news is that cataract surgery can be performed at any stage of a cataract’s development, so you don’t have to wait until total or even partial vision loss occurs.
-That is why recognizing the early signs of cataracts and seeking treatment can help you avoid years of poor vision.
+The encouraging news is that cataract surgery can be performed at nearly any stage of development.
+Recognizing the early signs and seeking treatment promptly can help you avoid years of poor vision and maintain your quality of life.

 Expert Cataract Treatment at Buffalo Ophthalmology